pdcal/CodeDojos/SecretSanta/README.md

 # Original Description

 This is derived from a quiz posted on rubyquiz.com see: http://rubyquiz.com/quiz2.html.
-Don't forget to review the [Assessment Criteria](https://github.com/pdcal/CodeDojos) in the top level or this repo.
+Don't forget to review the [Assessment Criteria](https://github.com/pdcal/CodeDojos) in the top level of this repo.

 ## Problem Description